Most Active Stories

 As you may recall, Comcast acquired NBC Universal earlier this year.
 In approving the merger, regulators also required the company to help low-income households get online.
 It seems that Comcast can afford the new program: when it reported earnings this week, its revenue had risen 51 percent, to $14.3 billion.

-For Newscast, Sarah Gonzales from WLRN-Miami Herald reports:
+For Newscast, Sarah Gonzalez from WLRN-Miami Herald reports: